-Join us on Saturday, December 14, 2024 at 2:00 pm to enjoy a performance by Rhode Island cellist Amy Goto and pianist Simon Bürki.
+Join us to enjoy a performance by Japanese-American cellist Amy Goto and Swiss pianist Simon Bürki.

 Program